1400 - Drug-Free Workplace and Reasonable Suspicion

 3.6.4.
 Administrative personnel must document, in writing, the facts constituting reasonable suspicion or violation of these guidelines.

 3.6.5.
 Administrative personnel must inform (with appropriate witness) any employee being required to submit to the drug testing of the consequences of non-compliance with a directive to submit to drug/alcohol screening

 3.6.6.
-Administrative personnel or their designee shall accompany the employee to the testing facility and shall remain at the testing facility with the employee until testing is completed.
+Administrative personnel or designee shall accompany the employee to the testing facility and shall remain at the testing facility with the employee until testing is completed.